tgasser/OSCAR/README.md

 ##### v3.1
 * Improved: land carbon cycle, exactly as described by Gasser et al. (2020).
 This comes with a recalibration of the module's preindustrial steady-state on TRENDYv7 models.
-* Changed: the formulation of `D_ewet` (wetlands areal emissions), to account for the new flxible structure of the land carbon cycle.
+* Changed: the formulation of `D_ewet` (wetlands areal emissions), to account for the new flexible structure of the land carbon cycle.
 This reduces the speed at which CH<sub>4</sub> emissions respond to a change in net primary productivity.

 ###### v3.0.1
 * Fixed: an error in the formula of the function describing the overlap of absorption bands between CH<sub>4</sub> and N<sub>2</sub>O, causing significantly wrong RFs.
 This error appeared during the conversion from v2 to v3, however, and it did not affect the earlier versions of the model.